lvzrr/llv/README.md

-# llv, A Low-Level C Utility Library
+# llv

-**llv** is a lightweight, fast, low-level utility library for C. It’s made for devs who want full control over memory and data without relying on the standard library.
+**llv**, or lib-lv is a lightweight, fast, low-level utility library for C. It’s made for full control over memory and data without relying on the standard library.
 No runtime magic, no bloated abstractions.
-Just you, the stack, and some disciplined bytes.

 ## 📦 Modules at a Glance